-The Shropshire Way Main Route covers the north and south of the county and forms a “figure of eight” centring on Shrewsbury.
+Starting at the Buzzard Sculpture at Kingsland Bridge, the Shropshire Way covers the north and south of the county and forms a “figure of eight” centring on Shrewsbury.
 The north and south sections are each divided into stages, each of which can be walked in a day.
 You may wish to devise your own stages depending on how far you can comfortably walk.

 There is a downloadable leaflet and gpx file for each stage.
 This will give you a brief description of your day’s walk highlighting interesting places and features.
 It also includes a map of the stage and its relative position on the path.

-Any problems or temporary diversions will be posted on these pages, so do check before you go and familiarise yourself with the Countryside Code which offers advice on how to enjoy your visit and how to protect the countryside.
+Any problems or temporary diversions will be posted on the Home page, so do check before you go and familiarise yourself with the Countryside Code which offers advice on how to enjoy your visit and how to protect the countryside.

 The Cicerone Guidebook was published in 2019.
 If you are local to Shrewsbury ring 07963 590641 to buy a copy.
 To order by post click the book.